ehijeleb/ehijele-portflio/README.md

 # Portfolio Website

-This project is a personal portfolio website that showcases projects and blog posts.
-It is built using React for the frontend and Django for the backend.
-The backend also uses PostgreSQL as the database and AWS S3 for media storage.
-The project is deployed using Render.
+This project is a personal portfolio website that showcases projects .
+It is built using NextJS for the frontend.
+The backend  uses PostgreSQL as the database and Supabase Storagefor media storage.
+The project is deployed using Vercel.

 ## Table of Contents